qflowsystems/docs.qflow.com/docs/administrator-roles/application-admin/content-collector-email.md

 4. Enter an email address.

     {: .note}
-    Content collector services uses this email address to locate end-user email inboxes and then it automatically backs up and indexes the emails in Q-Action using the fields and values you selected in the previous steps.
+    Content collector services uses this email address to locate end-user email inboxes and then it automatically backs up and indexes the emails in QAction using the fields and values you selected in the previous steps.

 5. Click **Save**.